Freya Stark: Early life and studies

 Stark was born on 31 January 1893 in Paris, where her parents were studying art.
 Her mother, Flora, was of English, French, German, and Polish descent.
 Her father, Robert, was an English painter from Devon.
 Stark spent much of her childhood in northern Italy, helped by the fact that Pen Browning, a friend of her father, had bought three houses in Asolo.
 Her maternal grandmother lived in Genoa.

-Her parents' marriage was unhappy from the outset.
-They separated early in Stark's childhood.
+Her parents' marriage was unhappy, and they separated early in Stark's childhood.
 Stark's biographer, Jane Fletcher Geniesse—quoting Stark's cousin, Nora Stanton Barney—claimed that Stark's biological father was Obediah Dyer, "a well-to-do young man from a prominent family in New Orleans".
-No corroboration of this account, even by Stark, is known; she did not make any reference to it in any of her writings, including her autobiography.
+No other corroboration of this account is known; Stark made no reference to it in her autobiography.

 For her ninth birthday, Stark received a copy of One Thousand and One Nights and became fascinated with the Orient.
 She was often ill while young and confined to the house, so she found an outlet in reading.
 She delighted in reading French, in particular Alexandre Dumas.
 When she was thirteen, in an accident in a factory in Italy, her hair was caught in a machine, tearing her scalp and ripping her right ear off.
-She had to spend four months getting skin grafts in hospital, which left her face disfigured.
+She spent four months in hospital receiving skin grafts, leaving her face disfigured.
 She usually wore hats or bonnets, often flamboyant ones, to cover her scars.

-At the age of 30, hoping to escape her life as a flower farmer in northern Italy, Stark chose to study languages at university.
-She chose to study Arabic and later, Persian.
-She studied at Bedford College, London and the School of Oriental and African Studies (SOAS).
+At the age of 30, Stark enrolled at Bedford College, London to study Arabic and later, Persian.
+She subsequently attended the School of Oriental and African Studies (SOAS).